 Furthermore, the oil and gas sector in Scotland is a significant part of the economy, supporting jobs and revenues.
 A gradual transition allows for retraining and diversification within the workforce, helping to mitigate social and economic impacts.

-Increasingly, in future years we will see a lot more companies trialling a widening range of new technologies and solutions that will help to extract fossil fuels in a cleaner and less impactful way while ensuring it is more sustainable, minimise costs and ultimately cut their carbon footprint.
+Increasingly, in future years, we will see many more companies trialling a wider range of new technologies and solutions that will help extract fossil fuels in a cleaner and less impactful way, while ensuring the process is more sustainable, minimises costs, and ultimately reduces their carbon footprint.

 This section provides examples of a research, teaching or innovation taking place at Robert Gordon University related to this topic.